pyeventsourcing/esdbclient/README.md

 recorded event at that position will be included, both when reading forwards from that position, and when reading backwards from that position.

-The optional `backwards` argument is a boolean, by default `False`, which means the stream will be read forwards by default, so that events are returned in the order they were appended, If `backwards` is `True`, the stream will be read backwards, so that events are returned in reverse order.
+The optional `backwards` argument is a Python `bool`.
+The default is `False`, which means the stream will be read forwards by default, so that events are returned in the order they were appended, If `backwards` is `True`, the events are returned in reverse order.

 The optional `limit` argument is an integer which restricts the number of events that will be returned.
 The default value is `sys.maxint`.